SFDO-Tooling/CumulusCI/docs/robot.md

 you automatically get a preconfigured `robot` task to run all of your Robot tests at the same time.
 We also install one example test, `create_contact.robot`, that shows how to write both browser-based and API-based tests.
-In fact, we\'ve gone ahead and created a complete folder hierarchy for tests, test results, and everything else related to Robot, all starting in a folder named `robot` at the top of your repository.
+In fact, we've gone ahead and created a complete folder hierarchy for tests, test results, and everything else related to Robot, all starting in a folder named `robot` at the top of your repository.